-Austria Juice has set itself the goal of harvesting 100% of the entire goods from sustainable production by 2030.
+Austria Juice has set itself the goal of harvesting 100% of the entire goods from sustainable sources by 2030.

-The focus is on the entire supply chain, which is checked and guaranteed based on individual sustainability certifications of the respective companies.
-Common rules are the basis for making this goal transparent and measurable for all.
-Compliance with these rules is controlled by means of a uniform social audit.
+The focus is on the entire supply chain, which is checked and guaranteed on the basis of individual sustainability certifications of the respective companies.
+Common rules are the basis for achieving this goal in a transparent and measurable way for everyone.
+Compliance with these rules is verified by a uniform social audit.
 AUSTRIA JUICE primarily uses the Sedex SMETA audit, and the Farm Sustainability Assessment (FSA) as the basis for assessing suppliers.

 • Working conditions